Learn how to write better and faster even if you’re not confident about your writing skills with these five simple tips.

 I write tweets almost every day, and I post on other social platforms twice or thrice a week.
 I write one blog or article once every two weeks or a month on The Tina Edit.

-Do I hear you say that you have writer’s block?
-Here’s a quick hack:
+Do I hear you say that you have a writer’s block?
+Here’s a quick hack.

-Think of how to write your best friend a letter!
+Think of the classic school method of doing things in your English class – How to write your best friend a letter!

 You could choose to write in your notebook too.
 But, I would urge you to share your writing publicly to overcome the fear of being a perfect writer at the start.